YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The concern begins when the online consultation becomes too certain too quickly.
 If a clinic gives a fixed high graft number after a few casual photos, promises full coverage, pressures the patient to book, and avoids discussing limitations, that is a warning sign.
 That is not careful planning.
 That is a sales process wearing medical language.

-A useful online consultation should explain what can be seen and what cannot be confirmed yet.
-It should ask for proper photos, age, family hair loss pattern, previous treatments, medication tolerance, expectations, and medical history, including issues such as high blood pressure.
+A useful online consultation explains what can be seen and what cannot be confirmed yet.
+It asks for proper photos, age, family hair loss pattern, previous treatments, medication tolerance, expectations, and medical history, including issues such as high blood pressure.

 If crown coverage is part of the concern, the conversation should also include the limits of a crown hair transplant, because the crown can use many grafts and still look thinner than the patient expects.